Spinach and Sun-Dried Tomato Frittata Muffins

 These pop-able spinach and sun-dried tomato frittata muffins are an excellent make-ahead breakfast!
 Easy to customize, portable and just plain delicious, they’re packed with veggies, cheese and fresh herbs.
 Gluten free and vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
-You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.
-Or you can try this dairy free frittata instead!
+You can try using substitutions to make it dairy free, however I have not tested this myself.
+Or you can try these dairy free egg muffins instead!

 I’m always looking for new breakfast ideas.
 Especially ones that I can make on the weekend and just pull out of the fridge during the week.

 I get bored quickly when it comes to my breakfast routine, so new recipes to add to the mix are always a very good thing.

 And these frittata muffins are perfect for just that.
 You can make a batch when you have time and then eat them as you please over the next few days.